-The great-grandmother of Jesus, grandmother of the Virgin Mary, was a woman named Ismeria, according to a University of Limerick lecturer/historian who has analyzed Florentine medieval manuscripts.
+The great-grandmother of Jesus, grandmother of the Virgin Mary, was a woman named Ismeria, according to a University of Limerick lecturer/historian who analyzed Florentine medieval manuscripts.

 "Mary herself is mentioned very little in the Bible," said Lawless, "The huge Marian cult that has evolved over centuries has very few scriptural sources."